sparkfun/SparkFun_DataLogger/docs/hardware_overview.md

 In this section, we will highlight the hardware and pins that are broken out on the SparkFun DataLogger IoT.
 At the time of writing, we highlighted the SparkFun DataLogger IoT - 9DoF.
 However, this also applies for the SparkFun DataLogger IoT.

+![Datalogger Iot - 9dof (Top View)](assets/20594-sparkfun_datalogger_iot-9dof_top.jpg)
+/// caption
 DataLogger IoT - 9DoF (Top View)
+///

-![Datalogger Iot - 9dof (Top View)](assets/20594-sparkfun_datalogger_iot-9dof_top.jpg)
+![Datalogger Iot - 9dof (Bottom View)](assets/20594-sparkfun_datalogger_iot-9dof_bottom.jpg)
+/// caption
 DataLogger IoT - 9DoF (Bottom View)

-![Datalogger Iot - 9dof (Bottom View)](assets/20594-sparkfun_datalogger_iot-9dof_bottom.jpg)
+///

 The SparkFun DataLogger is pretty much the same with the exception of the following features listed below.
 We'll include notes highlighting the differences in each section.